FOOD FOR OCCASIONAL USE

 Fish.
 Sardines are the best fish for development.
 However, you may eat some smelt, herring, anchovies or other tiny fish once or twice a week.
 Do not eat any other fish, including salmon, trout or others.
 They are all too high in mercury.

 Tofu and tempeh.
-These are lower quality proteins, so please only eat them at most once per week.
+These are lower quality proteins and not needed for development.
+Eat a serving at most once per week.

-1. Often the food is old.
-Even though food is “preserved” by freezing, canning, salting or drying, food that is old is not as nutritious as fresh food.
+2. The food is older.
 The etheric energy of a food diminishes with time, even if the food is not spoiled.
 For this reason, do not leave frozen or canned vegetables around the house.
 Eat them as soon as possible.

-2. Frozen and canned food often has chemicals added to them that further diminish their nutritional value.
+3. Frozen food often has chemicals added to them that further diminish their nutritional value.
 For example, many frozen vegetables are sprayed with EDTA to maintain their color.
-This may not be on the label.
+This is usually not on the label.